Get a Taste of Spring at the 7th Annual Gardening Green Expo!

 It’s almost spring and that means it’s time to attend Gardening Green Expo.
 The theme for this year is “Planting for Pollinators”.
 Pollinators are necessary for 75% of our major food crops as well as provide a vital food source for birds and other animals.
 Many flowering plants depend on pollinators such as bees, moths, flies, butterflies, ants, bats, beetles, birds, and wasps to transfer pollen for fruit reproduction.
 Unfortunately, populations are declining worldwide due to the loss or degradation of habitat, the use of pesticides, and a changing climate.
 But helping pollinators is one of the easiest ways to make a difference in our environment.
 Even the smallest piece of land, window box or container garden can help support pollinators.
 Gardens planted with the right plants can create a network of habitat connections in an increasingly fragmented environment.
 You can plant natives, larval host plants and nectar plants, and choose plants that flower at different times of the year to provide nectar and pollen sources throughout the growing season.
 Join us and learn all about what you can do to help pollinators!

-At Gardening Green Expo you can stroll through Greenhouse 4 and visit with vendors of products and services that will help you get the best out of your garden and lawn.
-There will also be talks by local experts and environmental organizations (stay tuned for topics and times).
+At Gardening green Expo you can stroll through Greenhouse 4 and visit with vendors of products and services that will help you get the best out of your garden and lawn.
+The Massachusetts Master Gardener Association will once again provide soil testing (Click here for instructions).
+There will be kids activities.
+And the NSRWA will be taking orders for rain barrels and composters again this year.

 The expo is Saturday, March 30 from 10:00am-4:00pm at Kennedy’s Country Gardens, 85 Chief Justice Cushing Hwy (Rt.
 3A), Scituate.
 This is a FREE event and is family friendly, so plan to bring the kids!